Oregon Office of Rural Health

 Please visit our HERO page for more information.

-ORH is pleased to announce the availability of funding assistance to rural and remote EMS agencies and individuals through its Flex EMS Supplement Grant.
-This funding offers scholarships to those who are or plan to serve in an EMS provider role (i.e., EMT, AEMT, EMI-I or paramedic) in rural and/or remote Oregon.
+These programs offer education assistance to those who are or plan to serve in an EMS provider role (i.e., EMT, AEMT, EMI-I or paramedic) in rural and/or remote Oregon.
 The scholarship cannot be used to reimburse completed courses that occurred prior to the application date and is not intended to fund prerequisite courses.

-The affiliated EMS agency or the student must be located in a designated rural area, based on the following standardized Rural Health Grants Eligibility Analyzer tool
+The affiliated EMS agency or the student must be located in a designated rural area, based on the following standardized Rural Health Grants Eligibility Analyzer tool.

 ORH will cover the training and certification fees for up to four students per year to be enrolled in an online accelerated community paramedic program.
 Students must be affiliated with an EMS agency.
 Mobile integrated health and community paramedicine are growing fields in the health care industry.
 As a certified community paramedic (CP-C), you can assist your local community in this exciting and important work.